cs31415/cs31415.github.io/writings/Northern California Diary.md

 We enter a museum with ancient artifacts from the 17th and 18th century.
 We see how the monks lived hundreds of years ago.
 No native Americans are depicted which I find curious, since we know that converting Native Americans was one of the functions of the missions.
 Sidebar: Robert Louis Stevenson had been a visitor to the place.
 We didn’t see any swallows or nests.

-On our way back, we eat lunch at Mission Bistro.
-Veggie fajitas, veggie quesadilla and garlic fries.
+On our way back, we eat lunch at Mission Bistro where we request outdoor seating.
+We order veggie fajitas, veggie quesadilla and garlic fries.
+The owner is accomodating and willing to make vegetarian items for us that are not on the menu.
 Everything is excellent.
 Best quesadilla I have eaten.
 The fajitas are sizzling and lightly flavored.
+A woman walking by remarks that they smell great and its a good thing she just had lunch.
 Fries are a little garlic heavy but fresh.
+We are pleased with the meal and Kamini gives a big Christmas tip.

 In the evening, we go for a walk.
 There are Christmas lights all over the town.
 The place looks like a fairytale land.
 We get some gifts from a small gift shop.
 Earrings, a small notebook, caramel candy.

-Shonu and Kamini spend the rest of the evening watching TV Deal or No Deal, HGTV, Shark Tank.
+Shonu and Kamini spend the rest of the evening watching TV - Deal or No Deal, HGTV, Shark Tank.
 I do my best to write my diary amidst the cacophony.

 #### 25th December 2021: